Pubs & restaurants

 Here's a few award-winning hostelries to get you started.

-- The Black Swan at Oldstead (4 AA Rosettes, Good Food Guide and TripAdvisor Travellers' Choice Best Restaurant in the World 2017 Award): pub and restaurant with rooms run by the Banks family who have lived and farmed at Oldstead Grange for generations, and the menu reflects this passion.
+- The Black Swan at Oldstead (4 AA Rosettes, Good Food Guide and TripAdvisor's 2020 Travellers' Choice Best Fine-Dining Restaurant in the UK and 4th best in the World): pub and restaurant with rooms run by the Banks family who have lived and farmed at Oldstead Grange for generations, and the menu reflects this passion.
 The emphasis is very much on relaxed dining, there are no airs and graces here.
 James manages front-of-house while Tommy, his younger brother, is chef.
 Expect elegant interiors and cosy downstairs bar with that all important log fire, stone flagged floor and Mousey Thompson oak fittings.
 Renowned for its tasting menu featuring refined classical dishes with innovative twists, there's imaginative vegetarian food too.
 There's also a burgeoning two-acre kitchen garden, providing vegetables, herbs and fruit for the kitchen and one of the reasons why they were first to be awarded the new Michelin green stars in 2021, which celebrates restaurants committed to sustainability.

 - The Star Inn, Harome (2 AA Rosettes and Good Food Guide), with Andrew Pern at the helm, this quaint thatched inn just outside Helmsley is recognised for its great food and excellent local sourcing from the moors and the sea.